agarwalvipin/open_cfa/docs/LOS/FRA/Reading 29.md

 Analyzing the raw numbers on a balance sheet can be misleading if comparing companies of different sizes.

   * **Vertical Common-Size Balance Sheet:** Expresses every item as a **percentage of Total Assets**.
-      * **Purpose:** Eliminates size differences, making it easy to compare a company's balance sheet structure over time (trends) or against competitors (cross-sectional) -1556].
+      * **Purpose:** Eliminates size differences, making it easy to compare a company's balance sheet structure over time (trends) or against competitors (cross-sectional).
       * **Insights:** Reveals reliance on different asset types (e.g., inventory vs. fixed assets) and financing sources (e.g., debt vs. equity).

 **Key Balance Sheet Ratios:**